HaftIsntHere/SearchBuddy/README.md

 ### Firefox (Includes Firefox based)

 - Loading developer extensions is temporary and hence we will not be doing it.
-= You can still do it but I don't recommend doing so.
+- You can still do it but I don't recommend doing so.
-- The extension is already undeer review in the Firefox addons store!
+- The extension is already under review in the Firefox addons store!
 By tomorrow you will be able to install it officially.

 <sub>made for [HackClub](https://hackclub.com) [BrowserBuddy](https://browserbuddy.hackclub.com) event</sub>